 If your child is really into creating crafts and using lots of different materials, then providing a place to do this in their bedroom could be a good idea.
 Especially if there’s not a lot of space in other areas of the home.

-A washable rug, topped with a small craft table with storage or mini easel could be all you need.
+A washable rug such as Turkish rugs, topped with a small craft table with storage or mini easel could be all you need.
 You could add a hook to hang a wipeable apron from and some colourful pots for pens and brushes.

 Creative displays for collections